yutongfeng1/DH110/assignment01/A01-Heuristic Evaluation.md

   * **Severity**: 2

-  * **Recommendation**: If there is a preferred format for the data-entry, only give users the tools to easily answer in the given format.
+  * **Recommendation**: If there is a preferred format for the data-entry, it should give users the tools to easily answer in the given format; for example, a text-box entry system where users phone number will be automatically filled-in such format.
 For example, giving them a hover selector to choose available weekdays and another to choose the time.

 <p align="center">
 <img src="./A5-1.png" alt="Users' Choice of Identity" width = "300px"/>